neurobio-hiroshima/WRAQ/python/README.md

 <img src="docs/wheelrunner-flow.jpg?format=800w" width="80%">
 </p>

-# Setting-Up Details
+# Getting Started
-The instructions and code were tested in Windows 10 environment.
-Although not tested, the instructions should be applicable to Mac and Linux environments as well.
+Although these instructions were tested in Windows 10 operating system, these should be equally applicable to Linux and Mac OSX operating systems.

 1. To run the scripts included here, installing Python 3.7 is recommended.
 Easiest way to install Python would be to install [Anaconda](https://www.anaconda.com/distribution/).